Alma in Buffalo County, Wisconsin — The American Midwest (Great Lakes)

 The United States Stands Against Communism World Wide

 Let us not forget that

 Alitz, Laverne Hoveland, Merville E. Jaquish, John Johnson, Jerome R. Leroy E. Reidt Rud, James I. Schlosstein, Kent Shull, Vernon P. Stoll, Harvey J.

 Location.
 44° 19.19′ N, 91° 54.811′ W. Marker is in Alma, Wisconsin, in Buffalo County.
-Marker is on South Second Street north of North Street (County Highway E), on the right when traveling north.
+Memorial is on South Second Street north of North Street (County Highway E), on the right when traveling north.
+Memorial is at the Buffalo County Courthouse.
 Touch for map.
-Memorial is at the Buffalo County Courthouse.
 Marker is at or near this postal address: 407 South Second Street, Alma WI 54610, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Lock & Dam No. 4 (approx. half a mile away); Beef Slough (approx. 3.1 miles away); Grace Memorial Episcopal Church (approx. 7.2 miles away in Minnesota); a different marker also named Veterans Memorial (approx. 7.2 miles away in Minnesota); Wapahasha I / Wapahasha II / Wapahasha III (approx. 7.3 miles away in Minnesota); The Bridge (approx. Veterans Memorial (approx. 7½ miles away); Lake Pepin (approx. 11.4 miles away in Minnesota).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Lock & Dam No. 4 (approx. half a mile away); Beef Slough (approx. 3.1 miles away); Minnesota Territory 1849-1858 / Wabasha County Takes Shape (approx. 7.1 miles away in Minnesota); Grace Memorial Episcopal Church (approx. 7.2 miles away Veterans Memorial (approx. 7.2 miles away in Minnesota); Wapahasha I / Wapahasha II / Wapahasha III (approx. 7.3 miles away in Minnesota); The Bridge (approx. 7½ miles away in Minnesota); a different marker also named Veterans Memorial (approx. 7½ miles away).
 Touch for a list and map of all markers in Alma.